 Last is the actual workout format.
 Consider using the following format:

-should consist of dynamic stretching to help prime the body for exercise.
+The warm-up should consist of dynamic stretching to help prime the body for exercise.
 Include movement prep and muscle activation exercises.
 This is a great time to allow clients to get some socialization out of the way.
 Use this time to introduce yourself and any new members of the class.

 The main part of the workout would be the strength section in most cases.
 This main part includes the goal of the class, which in "Abs: Extreme Burner" would be the ab circuit.